 Two-thirds of the world’s population are active internet users.
-Market forces are driving IT leaders and heads of governments to prioritize a digital core.
+Market forces are driving IT leaders and heads of government to prioritize a digital core.
 It is estimated that the digital infrastructure will be the underlying platform for all business automation in the next few years.

-Dense global ecosystems will significantly impact how business leaders can effectively use the digital infrastructure to improve agility and resilience.
+Dense global ecosystems will significantly impact how business leaders can effectively use digital infrastructure to improve agility and resilience.